 A good anti-inflammatory protocol is listed below.
 The severity of the inflammation involved dictates the number and dosages for all these supplements.
 Many companies have combined a large number of these antioxidants into a single pill or powdered beverage, so please don’t feel overwhelmed by the large number of products listed below.
 Choose non-pharmaceutical company brands to avoid damaging fillers and heavy metals.
 (One popular pharmaceutical brand recommended only by conventional doctors contains aluminum, carcinogenic dyes, and nickel.)

-Multivitamin and mineral – this would be the bare minimum to provide antioxidants; avoid multiples containing iron since too much iron can be pro-inflammatory.
+MULTIVITAMINS AND MINERALS – These would be the bare minimum to provide antioxidants; avoid multiples containing iron since too much iron can be pro-inflammatory.

-B complex vitamins – essential for numerous beneficial effects on inflammation, especially in heart disease.
+B COMPLEX VITAMINS – These are essential for numerous beneficial effects on inflammation, especially in heart disease.

-Vitamins A, C, D, K, and E Complex – all demonstrated to have anti-inflammatory activity in all inflammatory conditions.
+VITAMINS A, C, D, K, and E COMPLEX – These are all demonstrated to have anti-inflammatory activity in all inflammatory conditions.
 Deficiencies make inflammation worse.

-Boswellia – a herbal remedy especially effective for arthritis and tendonitis.
+BOSWELIA – is a herbal remedy especially effective for arthritis and tendonitis.

-Bromelain – an enzyme derived from pineapple especially useful for tendonitis and to heal from most physical injuries.
+BROMELAIN – is an enzyme derived from pineapple especially useful for tendonitis and to heal from most physical injuries.

-Tumeric – this spice is high in curcumin, a potent natural anti-inflammatory agent compared in efficacy as an anti-inflammatory agent to prescription corticosteroids.
+TURMERIC – This spice is high in curcumin, a potent natural anti-inflammatory agent compared in efficacy as an anti-inflammatory agent to prescription corticosteroids.
 Research also indicates curcumin could be an effective natural anticancer agent.

-Glutathione – this very powerful antioxidant reserved for very severe forms of inflammation is best injected intravenously because there are no oral forms that absorb intact into the circulation.
+GLUTATHIONE – This powerful antioxidant reserved for very severe forms of inflammation is best injected intravenously because there are no oral forms that absorb intact into the circulation.
 Good evidence exists for its anti-aging benefits.
 N-acetyl-cysteine is an amino acid that can be supplemented and it helps boost the body’s production of glutathione.

-Alpha Lipoic Acid – a very potent antioxidant that recycles vitamins C, E, and CoQ10 to full free radical capacity.
+ALPHA LIPOIC ACID – This is a very potent antioxidant that recycles vitamins C, E, and CoQ10 to full free radical capacity.
 It improves carbohydrate metabolism, controlling abnormal blood sugar levels, and protects our DNA.

 (N.B.
 Avoid omega-6 fatty acids – it breaks my heart (and possibly yours) to see people supplementing with omega-6 in the belief it has some sort of magic benefit against disease.
 Omega-6 is pro-inflammatory and ubiquitous in the standard North American diet.
-It certainly doesn’t need to be supplemented because it offsets the anti-inflammatory benefits of omega-3.
-I know there are numerous companies marketing omega-3-6-9 products.
-If any of you are reading this: stop it!
-(See: http://bit.ly/PTFEky).)
+It certainly doesn’t need to be supplemented because it offsets the anti-inflammatory benefits of omega-3.)

 Other Herbal and Plant Anti-inflammatory Supplements – alfalfa, aloe vera, cat’s claw, echinacea, goldenseal, silymarin from milk thistle, pau d’arco, red clover, and yucca have all been reported as effective in the control of inflammation.